 Meyer Berkowitz Reporter Phyllis Flancbaum

-Now You Can Book Program and Lecture Dates for 2021 Via ZOOM
+Now You Can Book Program and Lecture Dates for 2025 and 2026 in Person and Via ZOOM

-Now is the time to book our Jewish humor programs and lectures for your 2021 events via ZOOM anywhere in the world.
-Book any of our 20 popular programs including "The Great Jewish Comedians", “Israel is a Funny Country”, and "Jewish Traces in Unexpected Places."
+Now is the time to book our Jewish humor programs and lectures for your 2025 and 2026 events in person and via ZOOM anywhere in the world.
+Book any of our 22 popular programs including "The Great Jewish Comedians", “Israel is a Funny Country”, and "Jewish Traces in Unexpected Places."
 Click above for details and videos.
-To book a program, contact Al at akustan@gmail.com or 201-390-7535.
+To book a program with Al, e-mail: dan@hudakonhollywood.com

-Bring Al's Jewish humor lectures and comedy programs with the funniest videos on the Internet to your community and your synagogue, club, JCC, organization or private event via ZOOM.
-We're taking reservations now for 2021 dates in your community.
+Bring Al's Jewish humor lectures and comedy programs with the funniest videos on the Internet to your community and your synagogue, club, JCC, organization or private event in person or via ZOOM.
+We're taking reservations now for 2025 and 2026 dates in your community.
 Click above for details.
-To book a program, contact Al at akustan@gmail.com or 201-390-7535.
+To book a program with Al, e-mail: dan@hudakonhollywood.com.

 Now Open: The Jewish Humor Central Gift Shop